ohhmyyjosh/moth-of-the-day/README.md

 ### Contributions
 Contributions are welcome!
 Feel free to open an issue or submit a pull request.
+I want to encourage people to add other "of the Day" features to this bot.
+If you do, please let me know so I can link to your project here.

 ### License
 This project is licensed under the MIT License.
 See LICENSE for more details.